nicodoggie/bastion-falls/content/characters/andre-arquette.md

 of mushrooms in his possession though.
 The fact that his first victim was a man that persecuted him for most of his public life had emboldened him to try it more, believing that he could direct his Moreaux Monster to be a force for good.

-A play called [Cowl of Moonlight](@/misc/cowl-of-the-moonlight.md) was in the works based on the Moreaux Monster and his exploits.
+A play called [Cowl of the Moonlight](@/misc/cowl-of-the-moonlight.md) was in the works based on the Moreaux Monster and his exploits.
 This had brought the attention of [Paula Abdul](@/characters/paula-abdul.md) to him, right as he was running out of the mushroom, and suffering withdrawal as he rationed them.
 She offered to find him more mushrooms in return of doing errands for her.
 These errands often involved, eating specific individuals for her.